Program is closed

 Credit assessment methods in overseas universities may not be comparable to those in U.S. universities.
 Grading may involve exams, papers, individual projects, class discussion or some combination of these.
 Although academic institutions abroad may grade on a variety of scales, admissions counselors and registrars at U.S. institutions are familiar with international grading systems and can convert grades.

-AIFS Program Advisors are available to assist you in the process.
+AIFS Abroad Program Advisors are available to assist you in the process.
 The following procedure is recommended:

 Read course descriptions for the selected program and select courses.
 Obtain approval from your academic or study abroad advisor for the preliminary courses selected.
 Final approval of credit transfer for completed courses is at the discretion of the Registrar or appropriate official at the home institution.
 Students must ascertain that courses taken meet their individual academic program requirements.
 Recommended credits in this catalog are based on 15 classroom hours per semester credit.